 The author also wasn’t terribly good at hiding her foreshadowing.

 This was in the character’s head.
 You don’t hide that kind of thing in your own head.
-It’s why most mystery writers don’t write from the POV of the killer, “The Strange Case of Roger Ackroyd” aside.
+It’s why most mystery writers don’t write from the POV of the killer, “The Murder of Roger Ackroyd” aside.
 It gives away the mystery.
 Coupled with the over abundance of POVs and this heavy handed handling of the character.
 I would have dropped this plot line entirely….
 More on this later.
 Trust me, what goes on with Sean is a rant in and of itself and is enough for me to rate this one star.

 Now let’s get into the flashback portion and will portion of the plot.